learn-co-students/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

 you if you say, "I love you, Grandma."
 This time, you will need to return different strings depending on the string passed into the function.

+> **Note:** Although there are 3 tests for `sayHiToGrandma()`, you only need to
+> write **one** function.
+This function should be able to handle all three test
+> conditions:
+>
+> - If the string that is passed into the function is all lowercase, the
+>   function should return "I can't hear you!"
+> - If the string that is passed into the function is all uppercase, the
+>   function should return "YES INDEED!"
+> - If the string that is passed into the function is equal to "I love you,
+>   Grandma.", the function should return "I love you, too."

 How do we check if a string is all lowercase or all uppercase?

 ```javascript